stat-kim/adaptive-cutoff/README.md

 The `Classifiers_adaptive_cutoff.R` file is a code script designed for (1)training neural networks and linear classifiers and (2)creating cutoff functions for testing normality of a new data vector.

 ## File 3: `Realdata_aggregation.R`
+The `Realdata_aggregation.R` file is a code script designed for aggregating data of original resolution.

 In File 1, File 2, and File 3, necessary comments have been included to assist users in comprehending the content.